mistersingh179/sidekik/notes/step8.md

   - accept its contract address file ✅
     - it has deployedTo in the key ✅
   - support impersonating ✅
+- remove confusing console.logs ✅
+- make ajax call first before RPC to catch & show pretty error ✅
+- add instructions in the console ✅
+- walletBalance unable to read error when chain is broken ✅
+- disable continue button unless at least 1 contract has address ✅
+- add tooltip to the continue button ✅
+- ui freaks out if chainProvider is bad and contracts are entered ✅
+  - it starts refreshing over & over ✅
+- provide help tooltip on sync directory & files ✅
+- make RPC box red when endpoint unavailable ✅
+- check rpc is good beforehand by making an actual RPC call ✅
+  - a valid URL which is not a RPC should fail ✅
+- add intercom

 ## content